Local Time 17:48

 Further upstream is the Genbudo Caves, a fantastically shaped geological wonder formed by volcanic activity in the area.
 It is one of the sites of the San-in Coast UNESCO Global Geopark, in which Kinosaki is located.

 The adjoining museum has many dinosaur exhibits for children.
-The caves are accessible by a small ferry from Genbudo Station on the opposite shore.
+The caves are accessible by a small ferry from Genbudo Station on the opposite shore or by bike (20 mn) or by taxi (5mn) from Kinosaki Onsen train station.

 Before becoming a global geopark, the area around Kinosaki was made into a national park.
 If you head down to the sea, you will find yourself on the Hiroyama coast, with its white sandy beaches and towering cliffs.